apache/flink/README.md

 	cd ozone
 	mvn -DskipTests clean package # this will take up to 5 minutes

-Stratosphere is now build into `stratosphere-dist/target` If you’re a Debian/Ubuntu user, you’ll find a deb-Package.
-We’ll continue with the generic case
+Stratosphere is now installed in `stratosphere-dist/target` If you’re a Debian/Ubuntu user, you’ll find a .deb package.
+We will continue with the generic case.

 	cd stratosphere-dist/target/stratosphere-dist-0.2-ozone-bin/stratosphere-0.2-ozone/